Russell White: Post-playing career

 White was the athletic director and head football coach at Desert Chapel High School in Palm Springs, California where he led the Eagles to back to back CIF Division titles in 2002 and 2003.
 White is now a teacher and was hired as the new head football coach at Castlemont High School in Oakland, California on April 30, 2010.
 White is currently the commissioner of the Oakland Section of CIF.
-He was announced to be the new head football coach for Flintridge Preparatory School on March 18, 2016.
+He was announced to be the new head football coach/ Assistant Athletic Director at Flintridge Preparatory School on March 18, 2016.

 White is the nephew of former University of Southern California running back and Heisman Trophy winner Charles White, and the cousin of former UCLA and San Francisco 49er defensive back and kick returner Kermit Alexander.